odooNextev/l10n-italy/l10n_it_sale_commission_riba/README.rst

 The module allows you to integrate the riba payment with agent commissions.
-An invoice with Riba payment terms and issue with typology "Salvo buon fine" will be taken into account in the generation of the agent commissions only after 5 days from the effective expiry.
+An invoice with Riba payment terms and issue with typology "Salvo buon fine" will be taken into consideration in the generation of the agent commissions only after the days configured in the field "Safety Days" in ri.ba configuration.
 It is possible to add "Without commissions" to an invoice, in this way that no agent commissions are generated.